The Mamas & the Papas: John Phillips

 John Phillips's country-influenced solo album, John Phillips (John, the Wolf King of L.A.), enjoyed critical favor but was not a commercial success, despite featuring the single "Mississippi", which reached No. 32 in the US.
 Rolling Stone gave the album four stars when it was reissued in 2006, calling it "a genuine lost treasure".
 Denny Doherty said that if the Mamas & the Papas had recorded the album, it might have been their best.
 John Phillips wrote songs for the soundtrack to Brewster McCloud (Robert Altman, 1970) and original music for the soundtracks to Myra Breckinridge (Michael Sarne, 1970) and The Man Who Fell to Earth (Nicolas Roeg, 1976).
 He also wrote the ill-fated stage musical Man on the Moon (1975).
 John Phillips wrote most of the tracks on the album Romance Is on the Rise (1974) by his then wife Geneviève Waïte, which he also produced, and he co-wrote "Kokomo" (1988), which was a No. 1 hit for the Beach Boys.

 Phillips was lost in a heroin addiction through much of the 1970s, a period that included his arrest and conviction in 1980 on a charge of conspiring to distribute narcotics for which he spent a month in jail in 1981.
 In later years, he performed with the New Mamas and the Papas and appeared in revival shows and television specials.
-He told his side of the Mamas & Papas story in the memoir Papa John (1986), and in the PBS television documentary, Straight Shooter: The True Story of John Phillips and the Mamas and the Papas (1988).
+He told his side of the Mamas & the Papas story in the memoir Papa John (1986), and in the PBS television documentary Straight Shooter: The True Story of John Phillips and the Mamas and the Papas (1988).
 Phillips died of heart failure in Los Angeles on March 18, 2001.

 Two albums were released immediately after his death, Pay Pack & Follow (April 2001), which included material recorded in London and New York with members of the Rolling Stones in 1976 and 1977, and Phillips 66 (August 2001), an album of new material and reworkings that took its title from the age Phillips would have been when the album was originally slated for its release.
 A later archival series on Varèse Sarabande included a reissue of John Phillips (John, the Wolf King of L.A.) with bonus tracks (2006), sessions he recorded for Columbia with the Crusaders in 1972 and 1973 released as Jack of Diamonds (2007), his preferred mix of the Rolling Stones sessions released with other material as Pussycat (2008), and his demos for Man on the Moon released as Andy Warhol Presents Man on the Moon: The John Phillips Space Musical (2009).

+In her 2009 memoir, John Phillips's daughter Mackenzie Phillips alleged that her father raped her in 1979 when she was 19 years old and the two were using heavy narcotics.
+Thus began a 10-year abusive, incestuous relationship between the two, which ended when Mackenzie Phillips became pregnant and, unsure of the parentage, elected to have an abortion that was paid for by her father.